dabeaz/lifty/README.md

   enums, `Option<>`, `Result<>`, I/O, channels, threads, sockets, and timers.
 That's probably at least two or three Stack Overflow questions answered all in one place.

+## Questions and Answers

+If you've played around with Lifty a bit, you might have certain questions concerning its "design."

+**Q: Why does Lifty hate duplicated commands?**

+A: Quite a few commands cause a crash if they are repeated (for example, asking to open the door when it's already open).
+Mostly this is about forcing precision in the implementation of the control software.
+Yes, ignoring repeated command would life easier, but it can also be an excuse to code the controlling state machine in a very sloppy way.
+Given the choice between making the hardware forgiving versus picky, Lifty prefers picky.

+**Q: Why all of the fuss with button lights and indicators?**

+A: Lifty is meant to be a simple elevator, but not an unrealistic elevator.
+Real elevators have various lights that turn off and on and which are an important part of the experience of using an elevator.

+**Q: Why does Lifty not send an event when it crashes?**

+A: Hardware people, being hardware people know that software people would probably try to turn a "crash" event into a recoverable exception.
+So, they're not doing that.
+If the elevator crashes for any reason, it enters "safe mode" and stays that way until someone comes out in person to assess the situation.

+**Q: Why does resetting Lifty move the car back to floor 1?**

+A: For the purposes of teaching and demonstration, it's easier if the reset puts everything back into a known consistent state.

+**Q: Why does Lifty use UDP networking?**

+A: First, Lifty is just a simulator, not a real-life elevator (which would obviously communicate in a much different way).
+Since Lifty must run as a separate program, UDP is merely a convenient way to communicate with it that doesn't involve much fuss.
+To emphasize: the purpose of Lifty is *NOT* to explore greater problems in networking or distributed computing.
+Thus, if you're exploding your head writing code to deal with UDP packet loss, you're probably working on the wrong problem.

 ## Feedback